amstel85/idevelop-floating-circle-button/readme.txt

-=== iDevelop WhatsApp Button ===
+=== Floating Button ===
-Plugin Name: iDevelop WhatsApp Button
+Plugin Name: Floating Button
 Plugin URI: https://idevelop.vip/
-Description: This plugin adds a customizable WhatsApp button to your WordPress website, now with enhanced features and bug fixes.
+Description: This plugin adds a customizable Floating button to your WordPress website, now with enhanced features and bug fixes.
-Version: 1.0.1
+Version: 1.0.2
 Author: iDevelop
 Author URI: https://idevelop.vip/
-Text Domain: idevelop-whatsapp-button
+Text Domain: idevelop-floating-button
 Domain Path: /languages
 Requires at least: 5.0
-Tested up to: 6.8.2
+Tested up to: 6.8
-Stable tag: 1.0.1
+Stable tag: 1.0.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
+A simple floating button for your WordPress site.

 == Description ==
-This plugin adds a customizable WhatsApp button to your WordPress website.
+This plugin adds a customizable Floating button to your WordPress website.
 It allows visitors to easily initiate a new conversation directly in the WhatsApp application.
 You can configure the button's appearance, position, and the pre-filled message for the conversation.
 This version includes general improvements and bug fixes.